Alfresco/docs-alfresco/enterprise-viewer/latest/using/index.md

 ##### Custom Stamp

 There are five configurable **Custom Stamps** available with Enterprise Viewer.
-These stamps can be used to create new stamps with configurable stamp text on page.
+These custom stamps can be used to create new stamps with configurable stamp text on a page.
 It must be configured by admin on server using override properties to use it.

+For more information on configuring custom stamps, see [AEV stamp properties]({% link enterprise-viewer/latest/config/files.md %}#AEV-stamp-properties).

 Once the **Stamp** button is clicked, a preview of the stamp is displayed on the document, allowing you to see what the stamp annotation will look like before it is placed on the document:

 ![Img Txt]({% link enterprise-viewer/images/aev-annotations-interface-toolbar-samplestamp.png %})

-The **Custom Stamps** are located in the **Stamps** drop-down menu below **Checkmark Stamp** button.
+The **Custom Stamps** are located in the **Stamps** drop-down menu below the **Checkmark** stamp button.

 #### Help